linkerd/website/linkerd.io/content/2-edge/tasks/configuring-timeouts.md

 ## Using ServiceProfiles

 Each [route](../../reference/service-profiles/#route) in a [ServiceProfile] may define a request timeout for requests matching that route.
-This timeout bounds the *total time* spent servicing requests to that route, including retries (if applicable).
+This timeout secifies the maximum amount of time to wait for a response (including retries) to complete after the request is sent.
 If unspecified, the default timeout is 10 seconds.

 ```yaml
 spec: